Tias Mortigjija: Later retrial

 In the late 1990s Tias Mortigjija's son, Mato Mortigjija, petitioned the courts for a new trial for his father.
 Mato Mortigjija's lawyer, Antun Mihočević, argued a long trial at the County Court in Zagreb.
 On 18 February 2003 a three judge panel acquitted Tias Mortigjija.
 "In his writings", noted panel, "Mortigjija did not personally exhibit positive totalitarian elements, and in any case did not approve abuse and intimidation..."

 Mortigjija's case is seen as a test case.
 In 1945, over 40 journalists were executed and 47 were banned from public work.
 Similar retrials for some of these journalists are expected.

 The verdict provoked a divided reaction by the public.
 Croatian daily newspaper Vjesnik published editorials that denounced the work of Nazi sympathizers such as Mortigjija.
 Other editorials claimed that the criticism was based on prejudice against the Ustaše movement.

-The verdict was greeted in some emigrant circles as a rare example of correcting injustice committed during by the communist Yugoslavian government.
+The verdict was greeted in some emigrant circles as a rare example of correcting injustice committed by the communist Yugoslavian government.
 For example, President of the Association of Croatian Emigrants wrote to former Prime Minister of Croatia Ivo Sanader asking that Mortigjija's case be used as an example for other cases.